corona-warn-app/cwa-server/docs/architecture-overview.md

 ## Data Retention

 The retention period is set to 14 days.
 Therefore, all keys whose _submission date_ is older than 14 days are removed from the system.
-This includes the persistency layer, as well as CDN/object store published files.
+This includes the database persistency layer, as well as files stored on the object store.
-The retention mechanism is enforced by the Distribution Service.
+The retention mechanism is enforced automatically by the Distribution Service upon each distribution run (multiple runs per day).
+No manual trigger or action is required.

+Data is deleted by normal means.
+For PostgreSQL, the identified rows will be deleted by normal __DELETE__ calls to the database, and cleaned up when auto vacuuming is executed.
+When data deletion is executed on the object store, the object store is instructed to delete all files with the following prefix:

+`version/v1/diagnosis-keys/country/DE/<date>`

+In which `<date>` stands for the ISO formatted date (e.g. `2012-06-05`), and is before the retention cutoff date (today - 14 days).